snikproject/blog/_posts/2019-02-19-owlprofile.md

 ---
 layout: post
 title: What is the OWL profile of SNIK?
-(Draft)
-use_math: true
+use_math: false
 tags: [snik, ontology, owl, complexity]
 date: 2019-02-21
 ---

 # Abstract
-We compared the statements of SNIK against the restrictions of the different OWL and OWL 2 profiles to find out of it conforms to one of them.
+We compared the statements of SNIK against the restrictions of the different OWL and OWL 2 profiles to find out of it conforms to one of them and found out it conforms to at least OWL 2 DL barring a few errors.

 # Problem
 The planned continuation of the SNIK project contains a reasoner module, mostly to check ontology consistency and class consistency.